What is RDBMS, Oracle versions, Architecture of Oracle Database Server, Installation of Oracle 12c

 The Intellipaat Certification is a seal of approval and is highly recognized in 80+ corporations around the world including many in the Fortune 500 list of companies.

-This course is designed for clearing the Oracle PL/SQL Developer Certified Associate.
-The entire training course content is in line with the certification program and helps you clear the certification exam with ease and get the best jobs in the top MNCs.
+This course is designed for clearing the Oracle PL/SQL Developer Certified Associate exam and learn PL SQL as per the needs of the industry.
+The entire training course content is in line with the certification program and helps you clear the PL SQL certification exam with ease and get the best jobs in the top MNCs.
 As part of this training you will be working on real time projects and assignments that have immense implications in the real world industry scenario thus helping you fast track your career effortlessly.

 Intellipaat Course Completion certification will be awarded on the completion of Project work (on expert review)and upon scoring of at least 60% marks in the quiz. .
 Intellipaat certification is well recognized in top MNCs like Ericsson, Cisco, Cognizant, Sony, Wipro, Standard Chartered, TCS, Genpact, Tata Communication etc.